A Minute With: Catherine Deneuve on freedom and aging with grace

-LOS ANGELES Catherine Deneuve is now in her sixth decade making films but the French actress says she is too busy working these days to grow nostalgic about her past roles or films with acclaimed directors such as Luis Bunuel and Francois Truffaut.
+LOS ANGELES, March 12 Catherine Deneuve is now in her sixth decade making films but the French actress says she is too busy working these days to grow nostalgic about her past roles or films with acclaimed directors such as Luis Bunuel and Francois Truffaut.

 Behind the wheel of her old car and wearing the same clothes for days, the ex-beauty queen Bettie dances and drinks in the provincial club "Le Ranch," smokes with strangers, falls into bed with two men and builds a loving relationship with her young grandson as the green French countryside rolls by.
 Many of the characters are played by non-actors.

-And although she is not nostalgic about her career, Deneuve spoke to Reuters about a certain nostalgia in "On My Way," how she handles growing older and her favourite TV show from America.
+And although she is not nostalgic about her career, Deneuve spoke to Reuters about a certain nostalgia in "On My Way," how she handles growing older and her favorite TV show from America.

 Q: Director Emmanuelle Bercot wrote this film for you.
 How did that come about?